eth-sri/lmql/docs/docs/language/reference.md

 * The `lmql playground` offers an interactive interface for running, debugging and experimenting with LMQL programs.
 It is the recommended way to get started with LMQL.
 An online version of the playground is available at [lmql.ai/playground](https://lmql.ai/playground).

 * LMQL is available as a Python library, with the `lmql.query` function offering a simple way to use LMQL directly from within Python.
-For more information, please refer to the [Python API](#python-api) section.
+For more information, please refer to general [Documentation](overview.md).

 * The `lmql run` CLI tool can used to run LMQL programs directly from the command line.